Characters of the Mortal Kombat series: Fujin

 Fujin is the god of wind based on the Japanese deity of the same name.
-He first appears as an unnamed boss in MK Mythologies: Sub-Zero, where he unsuccessfully guards Shinnok's amulet from Sub-Zero.
-He makes his playable debut in Mortal Kombat 4, which sees him succeed Raiden as Earthrealm's protector after Raiden becomes an Elder God.
-Fujin returns in Armageddon, where he is defeated by Taven after attempting to prevent him from continuing his quest.
+He first appears as an unnamed boss in Mythologies: Sub-Zero, in which he unsuccessfully guards Shinnok's amulet from Sub-Zero.
+He makes his playable debut in Mortal Kombat 4 and succeeds Raiden as Earthrealm's protector when Raiden becomes an Elder God.
+Fujin returns in Armageddon and is defeated by Taven after attempting to prevent him from continuing his quest.
 In the rebooted timeline, Fujin appears in Mortal Kombat X's story mode fighting the Netherrealm's forces alongside Raiden, but is not playable until his inclusion in the Aftermath expansion for Mortal Kombat 11, in which he, Shang Tsung, and Nightwolf try to save their universe by obtaining Kronika's crown.
-Fujin is ultimately betrayed by Shang Tsung, who drains his soul but keeps him alive to continue draining his powers for eternity.
+Fujin is ultimately betrayed by Shang Tsung, who drains his soul, but keeps him alive to continue draining his powers for eternity.
 In Shang Tsung's ending, Fujin and Raiden become his servants.

-Fujin placed 40th in UGO's 2012 listing of the top fifty series characters.
-In 2014, Prima Games included Fujin among their twenty "cheapest" characters in the series due to having a crossbow as his primary weapon.
-Ed Boon later admitted regret to giving Fujin easy access to a projectile weapon; in his later appearances, Fujin would only be able to use the crossbow for special attacks.
+Fujin placed 40th in UGO's 2012 listing of the top 50 series characters.
+In 2014, Prima Games included Fujin among their twenty "cheapest" characters in the series due to having a crossbow as his primary weapon in Mortal Kombat 4.
+For his later appearances, the crossbow could only be used for special attacks.